Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 ## Serialisation

-Log types support the following serialisation methods, which can be supplied using the `-SerialiseFormat` parameter:
+Log Types support the following serialisation methods, which can be supplied using the `-SerialiseFormat` parameter:

 * None
 * Custom